zazzyzeph/himstagram/README.md

 - [ ] accessibility options menu in the header
 - [ ] high contrast mode
 - [ ] include the 'list' template in the homepage instead of having two discrete templates (hugo's default list template appears on the tags page)
-- [ ] maybe the himstagram joke isn't as funny as i thought
+- [ ] make it more reusable for future devs